Ian Reid's Photos Are Just as Crazy as His Skateboarding Videos

 Do cops ever give you shit about the topless photos?

 I shoot one of my favorite girls out in New York City who loves being topless.
 In New York it's legal to be topless, so I'll have someone parade her around on a little leash and lead her through the city.
 Every once in while a cop will show up and be like, "Yo, man!
 This ain't cool.
 You got to cover up."
 And I'm like, "Nah, bro.
 She don't got to cover up.
 It's legal.
 If you want to try and exert some power and say we're being indecent in public or causing a disturbance then you better call your C.O. first and tell him what you're going to do and I'll call my lawyer and have him sue the city for harassment and false arrest."
-Then they realise they can't do shit and I carry on.
+Then they realize they can't do shit and I carry on.
 I always try to snap a photo of the girl with the cop when I can.

 You like to shoot in abandoned asylums and hospitals.
 Ever encounter any sketchy situations?